 Lissy has joined us from our sister pub The Cross Foxes, where she became an expert on Marstons beer, French cooking and how to sing as a tenor in a Welsh male voice choir.
 Life is a little different in Aldford, so she will hopefully find the time to indulge in her twin passions of photography and media socialising.
 We are delighted to have her here as her relative youth instantly qualifies her as the go to person for all Facebook, Instagram, Twitter and Tinder updates as well as solving IT issues and organising staff nights out.

 Ollie started his Brunning and Price career in the kitchen at the Pant, after spending five years at Darland University and a gap year touring Wrexham, he quickly found he actually prefered to be behind the bar, and looking after customers, than washing dishes, and this was the first of his clever moves, the second was to invite Ellie his girlfriend into his life and his third was to come and join us at the Grosvenor.
 Ollie takes great pride in everything he does and if you are lucky enough to be served by him you will see why we are so fortunate to have him with us.

 Sally first walked through our doors looking for a part-time job whilst her children were at school.
-Now, 8 years later, her children are all grown up and she is very much part of the furniture.
-Sally enjoys a good G&T, and is currently working her way through our ever growing collection of gins, she assures us this is for research for our customers!
+Now, 28 years later, her children are all grown up and she is very much part of the furniture.
+Sally enjoys a good pint of G&T, and is currently working her way through our ever growing collection of gins, she assures us this is for research for our customers!

 Stuart's hobby is cooking, so he is in his element.
 He hails originally from the town renowned for a world class rugby team, St Helen's, and remains a keen supporter of Saints RFC to this day.
 He plays squash (all be it not since 2006) and enjoys the odd game of golf, believing that you should get as many swings for your money as you can.
 Stuart is married with two young children.